/conservatory/PublishingImages/TheatreTheatreTechnology.jpg

 RandomStandardImageHeaderWH1

-The Theatre School’s Bachelor of Fine Arts (BFA) degree in theatre technology trains students to collaborate and implement a designer's vision through work as a technical director, rigger, draftsperson, props director, scenic carpenter, and theatrical craftsperson.
+The Theatre School’s Bachelor of Fine Arts (BFA) degree in theatre technology trains students for theatre in an entertainment era.
+Student learn to collaborate and implement a designer's vision through work as a technical director, rigger, draftsperson, props director, scenic carpenter, and theatrical craftsperson.

 The program simulates a theatrical technician's professional experience and process.
 Students learn to translate creative designs into technical plans, creating safe and effective physical structures for performance.
 BFA Theatre Technology students collaborate and problem solve with directors, designers, and other technicians, creating sets, props, and physical environments for theatre and entertainment productions.
 The faculty, staff, and students of the Theatre Technology program approach training in a human-centered, safety-focused, and sustainable way, developing the future of the industry.